SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

-                    &nbsp;

-                    You&nbsp; might notice when looking at the original CC GSM sample code that there was an existing Blank Texture, however I have cleaned it up in the final sample to use this new one as it is cleaner and does not require an asset to initialise.
+                    You  might notice when looking at the original CC GSM sample code that there was an existing Blank Texture, however I have cleaned it up in the final sample to use this new one as it is cleaner and does not require an asset to initialise.